Jim Druckenmiller: Later career

 In 2001, he had limited action as a backup with the Arena Football League's Los Angeles Avengers.

 He also played for the Memphis Maniax of the XFL in 2001.
 The XFL used the angle of Druckenmiller's history and his unusually strong arm and passing range to promote Maniax games.
 He ranked 13th in the league in rushing yards (208, leading all quarterbacks) and fourth in passer rating, with 13 touchdowns and seven interceptions.
-He was one of only three of the league's eight Opening Day starting quarterbacks to survive the entire ten-week XFL season as starter without being injured or losing his starting position.

 In 2003, just as Druckenmiller was offered a job as a sales manager for a Little Rock, Arkansas-based cargo trailer company, the Indianapolis Colts offered Druckenmiller a tryout to be Peyton Manning's third-string backup, but the Colts ultimately signed Jim Kubiak.